WINE 7002 - Growing Domestic and International Wine Markets

-Course Code WINE 7002 Course Growing Domestic and International Wine Markets Coordinating Unit Adelaide Business School Term Trimester 3 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 36 hours Available for Study Abroad and Exchange Y Course Description This course provides students with insights into the nature, structure, functional variables, and the complexities of the world's wine markets.
+Course Code WINE 7002 Course Growing Domestic and International Wine Markets Coordinating Unit Marketing Term Trimester 3 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 36 hours Available for Study Abroad and Exchange Y Course Description This course provides students with insights into the nature, structure, functional variables, and the complexities of the world's wine markets.

 The impact of globalisation on the wine industry is analysed utilising a typology of open, government-controlled and emerging wine markets.

 In the process, the focus is across-the-board on the relative attractiveness of the domestic (Australian) and various countries' wine markets and the differences between them, especially how these influence profitability.
 In addition, it examines key drivers in the world wine market and their impact on wine export dynamics and characteristics.

 There is an emphasis on matching the wine offering and the wine business capability with wine market opportunity as defined by wine consumer demand and by route to market factors and on specifying the market entry, and distribution strategies required to convert the identified market potential into profitable export sales.